 - Mr. Exposition: Twinkle explains the powers, history, and geography of Rainbow Land to Wisp and guides her on her adventure.

 - Origins Episode: The story shows how Wisp became Rainbow Brite.

 - Save the Princess: All of the Color Guard have been captured, and only Rainbow Brite can save them.

 - Talking Is a Free Action: Wisp holds several lengthy conversations with Red Flare and Twinkle while she or other characters are in danger.
-A particularly egregious instance is a debate over whether or not to save Starlite from monsters, how Wisp would ask his permission before riding him, and speculating on what he knows about human-horse relations all while said monsters are in the middle of dragging him away.
+A standout instance is a debate over whether or not to save Starlite from monsters, how Wisp would ask his permission before riding him, and speculating on what he knows about human-horse relations all while said monsters are in the middle of dragging him away.

 - This Is Reality: Wisp is quick to point out that she and Willow pretended to save the world and actually saving it is beyond her.